 Fahmida has been published in a number academic journals and invited to speak nationally and internationally.
 She has co-facilitated development classes for cohorts of the Mandela Washington Fellowship, which is part of President Obama’s Young African Leaders Initiative.
 She a teaches a Medical Ethics class at Duquesne University.
 Fahmida also was awarded two research fellowships at the Jewish Healthcare Foundation in the areas of Patient Safety Fellowship and Death & Dying.
 In addition, she also was awarded the prestigious 2021 McAnulty Dissertation Fellowship Award at Duquesne University for her significant research in her field.

 Fahmida is based in Pittsburgh, Pa., but originally hails from Dhaka, Bangladesh.

-Note: a recent WebMD article in which Fahmida's insights were sought regarding moral injury to healthcare workers as a result of the Covid-19 pandemic" recently appeared in articles at WebMD and the World Economic Forum.
+Note: Fahmida's insights regarding "moral injury to healthcare workers as a result of the Covid-19 pandemic" recently appeared in articles at WebMD and the World Economic Forum.